 (7) When the hearing involves action or lack of action by a managed care plan, the provisions of paragraphs (E)(1), (E)(2), (E)(4), and (E)(5) of this rule shall apply to the managed care plan, its subcontracting providers, and all relevant records.

-(1) Both the local agency and the individual or authorized representative may request, at least five calendar days prior to the date of the state hearing, that ODJFS issue a subpoena to compel the presence of documents and witnesses that would not otherwise be available and that are essential to the requesting party's case.
+(1) Both the local agency and the individual or authorized representative may request in writing, at least five calendar days prior to the date of the state hearing, that ODJFS issue a subpoena to compel the presence of documents and witnesses that would not otherwise be available and that are essential to the requesting party's case.

 (2) The hearing authority shall make the determination as to whether such subpoenas shall be issued and whether subpoenaed individuals shall participate in person or by telephone.
 If a subpoena request is denied, the reason for denial shall be clearly explained in the state hearing decision.